Ukraine faces potential May diesel shortage, traders say

-MOSCOW (Reuters) - Ukraine could face diesel shortages in May because of planned maintenance at the Belarus Mozyr refinery coinciding with a break in supply from Russia’s Rosneft, five trading sources told Reuters on Monday.
+Ukraine could face diesel shortages in May because of planned maintenance at the Belarus Mozyr refinery coinciding with a break in supply from Russia's Rosneft (ROSN.MM), five trading sources told Reuters on Monday.

 Ukraine consumes more than 7 million tonnes of diesel a year, importing two thirds of its needs, mainly from Russia and Belarus.
 After Proton stopped supplies, Ukraine sought to increase seaborne imports but volumes have been insufficient.